dryman/dryman.github.com/source/_posts/2012-04-05-jekyll-octopress-hacker-news-plugin.markdown

 The vote won't update immediately.
 It will show up until hacker news index the post and can be reached via HN search API.

+## Edit: 2012-04-07

+I changed my domain name and all HN/Twitter/FB/G+ counts reset to zero.
+So I submit the post to HN again.

 [hnlike]: http://hnlike.com/
 [shashyal]: http://hacksandthoughts.posterous.com/